-Saunie and Veterans Air DC-3 GAYE LYN spread their wings.
+Saunie Gravely and DC-3 GAYE LYN spread their wings.

 Today my favorite photo got posted on a very advantageous website — ABCDlist.nl.
 It now sits in a terrific gallery among other DC-3s, sporting, by far, the handsomest pilot!
-(But then none of the other aircraft picture their Captain.
+(OK!
+I might be a little prejudice.
 Never mind!)

 As well as accepting the photo, ABCDlist.nl has been incredibly helpful to me in several ways.